 Does A Stylus Wear Out & Need To Be Replaced?

 Yes, they do wear out and lose detail over time due to wear and tear.
-It is important as always to listen to clean records and to clean your stylus to help prolong the life of your records as well as your stylus.
-Always play clean records this really helps for stylus longevity and it also improves the sound quality too.
+It is important, as always, to listen to clean records and to clean your stylus to help prolong the life of your records and your stylus.
+Always play clean records.
+This really helps with stylus longevity and also improves the sound quality.

 How Long Does A Stylus Last?

 Well…the answer it’s a bit muddy, for sure.

 Unfortunately, there is no clear-cut answer to this question.
 It depends on the stylus shape, manufacturer suggestion, materials used, size, and the cleanliness of your records.
 That’s a lot of variables, for sure!

 It is always a good idea to check with the manufacturer to see how long they say it should last.
 They vary a lot from 200 hours to 1500 hours.
 You can always guesstimate, too.
 300 hours is around playing 450 full LPs, or 500 hours is around 750 full LPs.

 It is a good idea if you are going to buy a new moving magnet cartridge and also buy a spare replacement stylus, then break both in for around 20 to 25 records and then store the other one away.
 If you suspect your stylus is experiencing wear, swap it out for the other stylus and compare.

 Is There A Break In Period For Phono Cartridges?